-The COVID-19 pandemic and the travel restrictions, quarantines, other and related public health measures and actions taken by governments and the private sector have adversely affected global economies, financial markets and the overall environment for our business, and the extent to which it may continue to impact our future results of operations and overall financial performance remains uncertain.
+The COVID-19 pandemic and the travel restrictions, quarantines, and other related public health measures and actions taken by governments and the private sector have adversely affected global economies, financial markets and the overall environment for our business, and the extent to which it may continue to impact our future results of operations and overall financial performance remains uncertain.
 The global macroeconomic effects of the pandemic may persist for an indefinite period of time, even after the pandemic has subsided.

-As a result of the pandemic and the recommendations of U.S. government and health authorities, our retail stores closed to the public beginning on March 19, 2020.
+As a result of the pandemic and the recommendations of U.S. government and health authorities, our retail stores closed to the public beginning on March 19, 2020, which had a material adverse impact on our sales and profitability.
 We began reopening our stores to the public on April 27, 2020 and on June 8, 2020, we announced the successful completion of the reopening process.
 While we expect to be able to continue operations for the duration of the pandemic, our store operations are subject to change based on market conditions and the continued evolution of the pandemic.

-The resurgence of the COVID-19 pandemic and its continued evolution has impacted and may continue to impact the following areas:
+The COVID-19 pandemic and its continued evolution has impacted and may continue to impact us in the following ways:

-- a disruption to our growth strategy, supply chain, delivery of merchandise, professional recruitment, ability to staff stores, typical seasonality, customer demand; - newly enacted state, local and federal healthcare laws in response to COVID-19 and exposure to potential lawsuits; and - an inability to maintain sufficient levels of cash flow from our operations to fund our business and growth strategy and difficulty in obtaining additional financing on terms that are favorable to us;
+- a disruption to our growth strategy, supply chain, delivery of merchandise, professional recruitment, ability to staff stores, typical seasonality and customer demand; - newly enacted state, local and federal healthcare laws in response to COVID-19, including any vaccine mandate, and exposure to potential lawsuits, workforce attrition and difficulty in maintaining professional recruitment; and - an inability to maintain sufficient levels of cash flow from our operations to fund our business and growth strategy and difficulty in obtaining additional financing on terms that are favorable to us.

-The scope and duration of the pandemic, including the current resurgences in various regions in the United States and globally and other future resurgences, the pace at which government restrictions are lifted or whether additional actions may be taken to contain the virus, the impact on our customers and suppliers, the speed and extent to which markets fully recover from the disruptions caused by the pandemic, and the impact of these factors on our business, will depend on future developments that are highly uncertain and cannot be predicted with confidence.
+The scope and duration of the pandemic, including the current wave of outbreaks from the emergence and spread of variants of COVID-19 throughout the United States and globally and other future resurgences, the pace at which government restrictions are lifted or re-instated to contain the virus, the impact on our ability to maintain sufficient personnel and recruit employees, the impact on our customers and suppliers, the speed and extent to which markets fully recover from the disruptions caused by the pandemic, and the impact of these factors on our business, will depend on future developments that are highly uncertain and cannot be predicted with confidence.
 It is possible that changes in economic conditions and steps taken by the federal government and the Federal Reserve in response to the COVID-19 pandemic could lead to higher inflation than we had anticipated, which could in turn lead to an increase in our costs of products and services and other operating expenses.
 In addition, to the extent COVID-19 adversely affects our operations and global economic conditions more generally, it may also have the effect of heightening many of the other risks described herein.